Richmond (Vic.)

 Population growth drivers in Richmond are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Richmond's estimated population as of November 2025 is approximately 31,327.
-This figure represents a growth of 2,740 people since the 2021 Census, which reported a population of 28,587 in Richmond (Vic.) statistical area (Lv2).
-The increase was inferred from AreaSearch's estimation of the resident population at 31,116, based on examination of ABS' ERP data release in June 2024 and validation of an additional 749 new addresses since the Census date.
-This results in a density ratio of 7,071 persons per square kilometer, placing Richmond (Vic.) among the top 10% of locations assessed by AreaSearch.
-The area's population growth of 9.6% since the census is close to the national average of 9.7%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 85.0% of overall population gains during recent periods in Richmond (Vic.)
-(SA2).
+Richmond's population is estimated at 31,339 as of Feb 2026.
+This reflects a growth of 2,752 people since the 2021 Census, which reported a population of 28,587.
+The increase was inferred from AreaSearch's estimate of 31,116 residents following examination of ABS data released in June 2024 and an additional 748 validated new addresses since the Census date.
+This results in a density ratio of 7,074 persons per square kilometer, placing Richmond in the top 10% nationally by AreaSearch's assessment.
+Richmond's growth rate of 9.6% since census is close to the national average of 9.9%.
+Overseas migration contributed approximately 85.0% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, Richmond (Vic.) is forecasted to experience a significant population increase in the top quartile of statistical areas nationwide, with an expected growth of 13,025 persons by 2041, reflecting a total gain of 41.6% over the 17-year period.
+For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb of Richmond (Vic.) is forecasted to grow by 13,013 persons, reflecting a gain of 41.5% in total over the 17-year period.

 Frequently Asked Questions - Population